amplitude/amplitude-docs/content/collections/data/override-property.md

 3. In the property details panel that opens, navigate to *Details > Properties*, and click the property you want to override.
 4. In the event property details panel that opens, click *Override*.

+{{partial:admonition type="note" heading=""}}
-**NOTE:** Any changes to a property that is overridden on a property group will apply to all events that use that property group.
+Any changes to a property that is overridden on a property group will apply to all events that use that property group.
+{{/partial:admonition}}

 You can always [revert an overridden property](/data/override-property) when you no longer need the override.